Shareholders

 The Limited Liability Companies Act on the share register (in Norwegian only)

 The Beneficial Owners Act requires companies to have an overview of their beneficial ownersA beneficial owner is a natural person who directly or indirectly owns or controls at least 25% of a business.
-At a later stage, there will also be a requirement to register these.
-The shareholders' book is a good starting point for most limited companies when determining who is the real owner.
+At a later stage, there will also be a requirement to register those who are considered to be beneficial owners.
+This information will be registered with the Brønnøysund Register Centre.
+The share register is a good starting point for most limited companies when determining who is the real owner.

 Share dividends

-When a company generates a surplus, a proportion of the company's profit can be distributed to the shareholders in the form of a dividend in accordance with certain rules.
-The amount that can be distributed in dividends must be viewed in the light of the requirement for the company to have adequate equity and liquidity.
+When a company generates a profit, a proportion of profits can be distributed to the shareholders in the form of a dividend in accordance with certain rules.
+The amount that can be distributed as dividends must be viewed in the light of the requirement for the company to have adequate equity and liquidity.

 The Limited Liability Companies Act on equity requirements (in Norwegian only)